Acariasis: Classification

 Some of these reflect reports existing of human infestation by mites previously believed not to prey on humans.

 Diagnosis

 Medical doctors and dermatologists can still misdiagnose this rash as many are unfamiliar with parasitism, not trained in it, or if they do consider it, cannot see the mites.

 Different methods for detection are recognized for different acariasis infections.
 Human acariasis with mites can occur in the gastrointestinal tract, lungs, urinary tracts and other organs which not have been well-studied.
-For intestinal acariasis with symptoms such as abdominal pain, diarrhea, and phohemefecia (is this hemafecia?), human acariasis is diagnosed by detection of mites in stools.
+For intestinal acariasis, symptoms such as abdominal pain, diarrhea, and hematochezia have been reported.
+Diagnosis of intestinal acariasis is confirmed by the detection of mites in stools, which must be microscopically examined to confirm the specific species of mite causing the infestation.
 For pulmonary acariasis, the presence of mites in sputum is determined by identifying the presence and number of mites in the sputum of patients with respiratory symptoms.
 Both physical and chemical methods for liquefaction of sputum have been developed.